jmciano1980/us-retail-end-to-end-medallion/README.md

 * Transaction Count
 * Average Basket Value

-Slowly Changing Dimensions, including SCD Type 2 where appropriate, will be implemented where the source data supports meaningful historical changes.
+SCD Type 2 will be implemented where the source data and business model support meaningful historical changes.

 ---

-# 8. Data Quality / Error Analytics
+# 9. Data Quality / Error Analytics

-One of the goals of the project is to make data quality measurable rather than simply hiding invalid records.
+A key objective of the project is to make data quality measurable instead of simply hiding invalid records.

 Quarantined data will eventually feed a dedicated analytical model.

-This will allow Power BI to provide a **Data Quality / Error Correction dashboard**.
+This model will support a **Data Quality / Error Correction dashboard** in Power BI.

 Potential metrics include: